istio/istio.io/content/docs/setup/kubernetes/multicluster-install/index.md

     1.  a secret named `cacerts` in the Istio control plane namespace with the [CA certificates](/docs/tasks/security/plugin-ca-cert/#plugging-in-the-existing-certificate-and-key)
         1. The CA certificate for the remote clusters needs to be signed by the same CA or root CA as the main cluster.

-**NOTE:**  The CA certificate steps are identical for both control plane security and application pod security steps.
+> The CA certificate steps are identical for both control plane security and application pod security steps.

 ### Example deployment

-The following is an example procedure to install Istio enabled for both control plane and application pod mTLS.
+The following is an example procedure to install Istio with both control plane mTLS and application pod mTLS enabled.
 The example sets up a remote cluster with a selector-less service and endpoint for `istio-pilot` to allow the remote sidecars to resolve `istio-pilot.istio-system` hostname via its local kubernetes DNS.

 1.  *Primary Cluster.*  Deployment of the Istio control plane cluster